NicoSchwandner/HellermannTransporte.de/README.md

-# Tutorial Example
+# Overview

-The example project built by following the [Gatsby Tutorial](https://gatsbyjs.com/docs/tutorial/).
+The project was built by following the [Gatsby Tutorial](https://gatsbyjs.com/docs/tutorial/).

-Start developing:
+To start developing:

 1. `npm install`
 1. `npm run develop`